 At best, if life has no meaning and therefore there is no intention behind my existence, then how can I find a secure source for my value and worth?
 Randomness is by definition, fickle and unreliable.

 To have security and insurance, I must place my hope in something with a reputation worthy of such. it must be immutable, constant, stable, and utterly reliable.

 I am not that thing.
 The people around me are not that thing.
 A universe that exists by random chance is not that thing.

 I believe that only The Creator is that thing… and I see this plainly around me.
 The sun has risen and set every day of my existence.
 The universe works reliably against a pattern of precision.
 This precision has allowed great men like Galileo and Kepler to understand the heavenly bodies.
-It has allowed for us to understand the human body, the hummingbird and woodpecker.
-It’s why a honey bee can know how to dance before his fellow bees in the dark and communicate the path to sweet nectar.
+It has allowed us to understand the human body, the hummingbird, and the woodpecker.
+It’s why a honey bee can know how to dance before its fellow bees in the dark and communicate the path to sweet nectar.